Loopli Rebrand with Wedge

 Conclusion

 Loopli is a brand built for forward movement.
-The visual language is confident, sharp and tuned for performance, just like their platform.
+The visual language is confident, sharp and tuned for performance, just like the solution.
 I’m grateful to have been trusted with this project, and even more grateful for the collaboration with the team at Wedge.
 You can see more of their work at buildwedge.com, and Loopli’s new direction will soon be live at loopli.com.au.

 If you’d like to chat about crafting a brand with this level of detail, get in touch ❤️ I love this stuff.